 Question: How can I be sure my home is listed for the right price?

-Answer: A cold and hard truth is that, in today’s economy, homeowners tend to feel their real estate is worth more than the market will bear.
-A good real estate agent, however, will resist the urge to price high or “build in” negotiating room.
-Why?
-Because a home that is priced too high risks becoming a stale listing that buyers (and sometimes other agents) will avoid.
+Answer: Homeowners tend to feel their real estate is worth more than the market will bear.
+A good real estate agent, however, will resist the urge to price high or ‘build in’ negotiating room.
+A home that is priced too high risks becoming a stale listing that buyers (and sometimes other agents) will avoid.

 A Comparative Market Analysis (CMA) is critical for pricing a home to sell.
 Your real estate agent should create a CMA that presents the most relevant market comparables and then help you interpret that information.

-Unfortunately, some homeowners have more money “into” their property than it’s worth, yet homebuyers certainly aren’t willing to pay a premium because the seller needs to recoup his costs.
-Buyers will simply look for a better deal elsewhere.
-Consider this when deciding on a list price as it may impact your decision to sell at all.
-Your real estate agent can help you with that decision, even if it means ultimately losing the listing!
+Unfortunately, some homeowners have more money into their property than can be recaptured in a sale.
+If a home is overpriced, buyers will simply look for a better deal elsewhere.
+Consider this when deciding on a list price, as it may impact your decision to sell at all.

-Question: How do I choose a real estate agent I can trust and who will treat us right?
+Question: How do I choose a real estate agent I can trust to do a good job?

 Answer: Choosing a real estate agent is both art and science.
 You want to work with someone you feel comfortable with but who also demonstrates professional competence.
-Some questions to ask yourself after that first meeting (and there had better be a first meeting!):
+Some questions to ask yourself after that first meeting:

-- Do I feel natural and at ease with this person?
+- Do I feel at ease with this person?

-- Am I willing to share very personal information with him/her?
+- Am I willing to share personal information with him/her?

 - Did the agent talk mostly about him/herself?
 Or did s/he spend time getting to know us?

-- What is the agent’s professional background, experience and/or reputation like?
+- What is the agent’s professional background, experience and reputation?

-- Is s/he forthcoming about his/her methods and strategic approach?
+- Is s/he forthcoming about his/her methods and approach?